New Patients (972) 666-1594

 After the dental implant placement procedure, he will work very closely with your general dentist to assure you receive top quality care.
 If you have any questions about the dental implant process or would like more information on the cost of dental implants, please contact our office.

-Dental Implant Process
+The Dental Implant Process

 If you do not qualify, he will help you get the treatment you need.
-This may involve alternative replacement teeth treatments, gum disease treatment or bone grafting.
+This may involve alternative replacement teeth treatments, gum disease treatment, or bone grafting.

 Next, we will schedule you for oral surgery.
 On the day of surgery, Dr. Dean will surgically place the dental implant posts into the jaw bone.
 The posts will secure the dental restoration and replace the missing tooth roots.
 Your mouth will need time to fuse with the implant posts.
 Typically, this can take anywhere from three to six months.

-The last part of the process involves attaching a small connector piece, or abutment, to each post.
-Dr. Dean will need to uncover the posts to place the abutments.
 After another brief healing period, he will finally attach your permanent dental restoration.
-The new restoration can be a dental crown, dental bridge, partial denture or a full implant denture.
+The new restoration can be a dental crown, dental bridge, partial denture, or full implant denture.
 Finally, you will be able to eat and chew normally without restrictions.

-Risks with Getting a Dental Implant
+Risks of Getting a Dental Implant

-There are some risks that you should be aware of when getting a dental implant.
-These risks usually relate to the surgery and aftercare, not the implants themselves.
-How well you take care of your dental implants can manage these risks.
 The most common risk is infection.
-This can happen if the patient does not take care of the implant area properly or if there is an issue with the implant itself.
-If this happens, it can lead to other complications and eventually the need for another implant surgery.
+This can happen if you do not properly care for the implant area or if there is an issue with the implant itself.
+If this happens, it can lead to other complications and, eventually, the need for another implant surgery.

 Other risks include: